-Introduction of GST Registration in India
+Introduction of GST Registration

 GST or Goods and Services Tax was introduced by the Prime Minister of India in an attempt to regulate prices throughout the country and remove all state or central Govt. imposed indirect taxes on goods and services by initiating GST registration in India.